AndrewMagliozzi/annotator/doc/getting-started.rst

     });

 For more information on available plugins check the navigation to the right of this article.
-Or to create your own check :ref:'plugin-development'.
+Or to create your own check :ref:'plugin development'.

 Saving annotations
 ------------------